radadiavasu/AI-Tutor/README.md

 - If app doesn't work it means my huggigface free inference are over, in that case download the source code and paste your API in `.env` file.
 - Remember it doesn't matter about how much billon parameters model u use, the thing only matters is proper prompt template, temprature, chunk_size and chunk_overlap properly means just follow the `Indexes` componant properly.

+---
+### Limitations

+- Currently handle only raw texts data means if your doc contain row/col, imgs, or graphs, it may not work.

+---
+### Advancements

+- Add `Deep Search` for long answers & browser capability for crystal clear perception on any topic.